-During my book promotion series, I was grateful to spend time with three amazing women Anne, Nichole, and Lori.
-During each of our conversations, we spoke about the similarities in our lifestyles adjacent to the public eye.
-We also discussed our differences and how those are strengths.
+During my book promotion series for Lessons from the Sidelines, I spent time with three amazing women Anne, Nichole, and Lori.
+Each of our conversations covered various topics.
+We spoke about the similarities in our lifestyles adjacent to the public eye.
+We also discussed the differences in our lives and the specific challenges we face, and how those are strengths.

 We are More Than a Title

-These silos are not only disheartening, they extend our loneliness longer than necessary.
+Community silos are disheartening for new people, and they extend our loneliness longer than necessary.
 We don’t have to be in community with people who are 100% likeminded to thrive!
-And we certainly don’t need to be afraid of the person who has just moved into our community even if her husband’s job traditionally is one where moves occur frequently.
+And we certainly don’t need to be afraid of the person who has just moved into our town even if her husband’s job traditionally is one where moves occur frequently.

-One of the things you’ll hear in my conversations with these amazing women is the depth of passion we all have for pursuing who God has called us to be as a wife, mother, and in every other area of our lives.
+One of the things you’ll hear in my conversations with these amazing women is the depth of passion we all have for pursuing who God has called us to be in all of our roles.
+Whether we’re focusing on our role as wives, mothers, or our careers, we want to glorify God every day.
 Another commonality is the desire to support our families as they pursue their passions and interests.
 These things aren’t attached to public titles!

-I hope you’ll take time to learn about more of the ways our lifestyles overlap as you listen to my conversations with Anne, a fellow coach’s wife as well as Nichole, a military spouse, and Lori, the wife of a pastor and partner in ministry.
+I hope you’ll take time to learn more about the ways our lifestyles overlap as you listen to my conversations with Anne, a fellow coach’s wife as well as Nichole, a military spouse, and Lori, the wife of a pastor and partner in ministry.

 Coaches’ Wives, Military Wives, and Pastor’s Wives

 Nichole and I could have discussed the challenges of supporting our kids through moving and new schools and dad missing important milestones for HOURS.
-Similarly to Rebecca, who I interviewed for my book, Nichole also acknowledged the difficult decisions that need to be made when it comes to figuring out how to balance pursuing your own calling in its fullness and supporting your family as they pursue their individual convictions and passions.
+Similar to Rebecca, who I interviewed for my book, Nichole also acknowledged the difficult decisions that need to be made when it comes to figuring out how to balance pursuing your own calling in its fullness and supporting your family as they pursue their individual convictions and passions.
+Check out Nichole’s business venture here.

 Lori isn’t allowing the negativity to impact her ministry.
 She is secure in her calling after a lot of work, mainly with Enneagram tools, and she is looking for ways to allow her children to thrive while also stepping into her personal calling.
 I know you will find this conversation encouraging.